bolso/nui-workshop-exercises/02/README.md

 ```

 ### rewrite service/locations.js to use ES6
-- use map to assign id on each lement
+- use map to assign id on each element
 - produce updateLocation method that appends location passed as an argument into the global list of locations

 ### modify src/server.js